KnowledgeCaptureAndDiscovery/MINT-ProvenanceQueries/README.md

 * (done)GetTemplateInputs[iri:Template]: gets all inputs of a template and their metadata.
 * (done)GetTemplateOutputs[iri:Template]: gets all outputs of a template and their metadata.
 * (done)GetTemplateSteps[iri:Template]: gets all steps of a template and their metadata.
+* (done)GetPublisherURI[iri:WorkflowExecutionArtifact]: get the remote/publisher location of a dataset.